Enjoy your meal in the beautiful fresh air with our ultimate guide to outdoor dining in Singapore, featuring 50 of our favourite alfresco restaurants!

 Yardbird Southern Table & Bar

-Fried chicken lovers should flap on over to this fam-friendly American import at MBS, which has a nice outdoor dining on its top floor that looks out to Marina Bay.
+Fried chicken lovers should flap on over to Yardbird, a fam-friendly American import at MBS, which has outdoor dining on its top floor that looks out to Marina Bay.
 There’s a great kids’ menu, a kicking classic rock soundtrack, and delicious weekend brunch and free-flow options.